kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/health-facility-qr-scan.md

 https://phrsbx.abdm.gov.in/share-profile?hip-id=IN3410000260&counter-id=12345

-- **Health Facility-ID:** Must be a valid Health Facility Registry ID issued by HFR
+- **Health Facility-ID:** Must be a valid Health Facility Registry ID issued by HFR.
 - **Counter-ID:**
-	- Can be any facility decided alphanumeric string.
+	- Can be any facility-decided alphanumeric string.
 This field is passed back to the facility as part of the share-profile API call and can be used to identify the physical location where the QR code is present.
-	- Given that the patient profile will be shared among all the counters and dynamic logic would be used for mapping the QR code to the counter,the counter number should be optional in payload for both QR code generation and scanning
+	- Given that the patient profile will be shared among all the counters and dynamic logic would be used for mapping the QR code to the counter, the counter number should be optional in payload for both QR code generation and scanning.
 - **URL:**
-	- This URL is static and this needs to be dynamic
+	- This URL is static and this needs to be dynamic.
 	- This URL needs to change to some generic URL aligned with QR code action which is easily understood by user.
 - **Other points:**
 	- While scanning the QR code from an android device, the experience may differ based on android version, brand of the mobile and skin of the android OS.
 Tech team to also provide list of exceptions, if any along with the list of devices/operating system on which this experience will not work or will have limited experience.